Rebecca D. Winkelstein

 Location: Atlantic City

-Rebecca D. Winkelstein is Of Counsel to the firm and a member of the education law practice.
-Rebecca is admitted to practice in New Jersey and Pennsylvania.
+Rebecca D. Winkelstein is Of Counsel to the firm and a member of the appellate and education law practice groups.

 Experience